davidjwalling/os/README.md

 Assembling the source code requires NASM (the Netwide Assembler) or a compatible assembler.

-	The recommended version of NASM is 2.13.03, compiled 7 Feb 2018.
+	The recommended version of NASM is 2.14.02, compiled 26 Dec 2018.

 Compilation on Windows: